 This is something to consider, but in my opinion, you should try to learn as much as possible and from as many different experts as possible.
 That’s how you learn different styles.
 However, it is important to point out that some BBQ cookbooks will focus on different cooking styles and flavors.

 For example, Aaron Franklin likes to barbecue a meat cut as simple as possible, and since he is from Texas people, yes, salt and pepper for this guy all day long.
 But then you have Smokin with Myron Mixon, where you see more southern, Georgia flavors.
 I recommend learning from both because you win by learning more and broadening your knowledge.

 A professional chef will lean more towards detailed recipes and how to cook delicious food, whereas a pitmaster will teach how advanced smoker techniques, how to smoke various meats, and how to light and manage the perfect fire.

-Finding the best smoker cookbook is something I did years ago to learn not only about smoking meat but also to meet the best BBQ masters out there.
+Finding a great BBQ meat smoking cookbook is something I did years ago to learn not only about smoking meat but also to meet the best BBQ masters out there.
 Just like BBQ rubs, I recommend you try a few of these books and learn from various people from around the barbecue world.

-If you want to get acquainted with the best, I recommend you pick up a grill cookbook from Aaron Frankling and MeatHead.
-Those two are BBQ people, and their knowledge, thankfully, has been preserved in books.
+If you want to get acquainted with the best, I recommend you pick up a grill cookbook from Aaron Franklin and MeatHead.
+Those two are real BBQ people, and their knowledge, thankfully, has been preserved in books.
 Myron also has a lot of expertise and great material.

-Lastly, if you want a smoker cookbook that can teach you all kinds of crazy recipes like smoked duck and learn more than how to cook ribs, then Project Smoker is a great barbecue cookbook to read.
+Lastly, if you want a book that can teach you all kinds of crazy recipes like smoked duck and teach you more than how to cook ribs, then Project Smoker is a great barbecue cookbook to read.